Copyright Basics: Teach Your Learners 6 Things They Need to Know

 To become more knowledgeable about copyright law, students obviously need to learn more about this subject.
 However, the basics mentioned above are a great starting point for a general understanding.
 Have your own students ever plagiarized in their academic works or infringed copyright?
 If so, please share your stories and tell how you handled these incidents in the comments area below.

-Michael Yarbrough is a former school teacher, currently working as an ESL tutor.
-On a daily basis, he encourages his students and assists them in reaching their biggest dreams – and does this with pleasure.
-He will be happy to meet you on Twitter or Google+.
+Michael Yarbrough is a former school teacher currently working as an ESL tutor.
+On a daily basis, he encourages his students and assists them in reaching their biggest dreams.
+Follow him on Twitter or Google+.